 It is interesting to see the word evil meaning "to veil", which hinders a person from seeing one's own divinity.
 It may explain why Jesus described the Jewish generation as evil because they failed to see their own divine nature.
 Jesus may have tried to unveil their eyes by telling them that their true identity is the light of the world.
 Perhaps the law had blinded their eyes to see the truth of who they are because they had thought they had to do something in order to become righteous.

-34 The light of the body is the eye: therefore when thine eye is single, thy whole body also is full of light; but when thine eye is evil, thy body also isfull of darkness.
+34 The light of the body is the eye: therefore when thine eye is single, thy whole body also is full of light; but when thine eye is evil, thy body also isfull of darkness.35 Take heed therefore that the light which is in thee be not darkness.36 If thy whole body therefore be full of light, having no part dark, the whole shall be full of light, as when the bright shining of a candle doth give thee light.(Luke 11:34-36)

 No comments: